 - [Your business category]

 - [Your business category] + “near me” (or other synonyms)

 - Research your local competitor’s listings and study why some might be ranking higher than others.

-- Encourage customers to leave positive reviews on your GMB listing.
-One of the most prominent GMB features that shows up in search (and maps) is your star rating.
+- Encourage customers to leave positive reviews on your GBP listing.
+One of the most prominent GBP features that shows up in search (and maps) is your star rating.
 Having a high rating will greatly increase click-through rates.
 Reviews are extremely important for any local business.

-- Also, encourage customers to check-in at your location and to upload their own photos of your business.
-Google loves it when customers engage with your GMB listing and will reward that engagement with better search rankings.
+- Also, encourage customers to check in at your location and upload their own photos of your business.
+Google loves it when customers engage with your GBP listing and will reward that engagement with better search rankings.

 - One last tip, and an entirely different can of worms, is to use paid social ads or AdWords to bring more customers to your business.

 - For more robust features for more comprehensive advertising campaigns – Try AdWords

 Using Google Business Profile Will Help You Get More Leads and Sales